 Keeping hair hydrated, especially in the colder months, can be a real challenge.
 While I don’t consider my hair to be especially unruly, dry air can make it do things I never thought possible.
 But restoring your locks isn’t just about adding much-needed moisture.
-It’s also about replenishing vitamins and minerals that often get stripped away during styling.
+It’s also about replenishing vitamins and minerals that often get stripped away during coloring or styling.

 Easy Overnight Hair Mask